Visitors are currently not permitted at Austin Health sites. Find out more about our visitor restrictions and exemptions.

 Both your first and second dose will be recorded in your mygov account through either Medicare or My Health Record.

-You can use our online portal to book an appointment to receive the AstraZeneca vaccine.
+You can book an appointment to be vaccinated by:

 Please bring photo ID and your Medicare card to your appointment.
 You may also require proof of your eligibility to recieve the COVID-19 vaccine such as a work ID card, letter from your GP or the COVID-19 eligibility declaration form (for example, if you are under 40 years of age).